Introduction

 - Removal of Dead Crabgrass:

-- Gently rake away dead crabgrass to remove debris without disturbing the soil too much, which might expose more weed seeds to sunlight.
+- Gently rake up the dead crabgrass to clean up without disturbing the soil too much.
+This helps avoid exposing more weed seeds to sunlight.

 - Soil Aeration: